 Should you want to pick an air cooler – perhaps for ‘simplicity’ – Noctua should be a port of call.
 We’ve included the revered NH-U12A cooler in the list too, but the D15 is a monster and will pip it in cooling.
 While the NH-U12A will keep your i9 13900K at safe temps, the D15 is a dual-tower and fan design – and it’s available in the chic Chromax.Black design too.

 That dual-tower sizing is important because it’s over twice as thick as the U12S and can offer those dual fans.
 Height-wise, the D-15 is 165mm tall, so ensure you’ve got that space in your case.
 Additionally, should you want both fans installed, the cooler will be about as long as it is tall too!
 That means you’ll need to watch out for tall RAM heat spreaders coming into contact with one of the cooler’s two fans.
 Adjusting the RAM-facing fan to sit higher up on the fins of the cooling tower should allow you to fit it on.

 Ultimately though, there are no qualms about the cooling on offer here once installed.
 Six heat pipes, quality fans, and bearings mean your 13900K can rest easy.
 Yes, it’s over $100 for an air cooler.
-But at this point, it’s probably the best air cooler ever available.
+But at this point, this premium CPU cooler is probably the best air cooler with the best performance available.

 - Small footprint